 Readers of more recent Regency romances will also find much to interest them in Bath.
 From the stylish crinolines in the Fashion Museum to the streets walked by strong-willed heroines and their dashing suitors, it’s easy to find yourself plunged between the pages of your favourite novels.
 Georgette Heyer, undisputed queen of the genre, set several of her witty and well-researched romances in Bath, including the classics Bath Tangle, Black Sheep and The Foundling.

-Thanks to the Georgian developers, Bath has unusually coherent architecture, with whole streets dating to just one period.
-Consequently it makes a great backdrop to costume dramas, and often stands in for other cities whose heritage is less well-preserved.
+Thanks to its Georgian developers, Bath has unusually coherent architecture, with whole streets dating to just one period.
+Consequently the city makes a great backdrop to costume dramas, and often stands in for other cities whose heritage is less well-preserved.
+In the Netflix smash hit series Bridgerton, Bath masquerades as Regency London – read about Bridgerton locations.

-Among the recent films to feature local locations was the 2004 film version of Vanity Fair.
+Among the high-profile films to feature local locations was the 2004 film version of Vanity Fair.
 Parts of the city were closed down for filming, with many locals employed as extras.
 The set designers replaced some street lamps on Great Pulteney Street with period reproductions, and left them as a gift to the town.
-Various television and film productions of Austen’s novels have been shot in Bath, including the BBC’s sensitive 1995 Persuasion, in which many Bath locations can be recognised.
+Various television and film productions of Austen’s novels have been shot in Bath, including the BBC’s sensitive 1995 Persuasion, in which many Bath locations can be recognised – read about filming locations for this production.

 A short drive from Bath is the lovely historic village of Lacock, which belongs to the National Trust.
 Numerous television programmes and films have been shot here, including the BBC’s wildly successful serialisation of Pride and Prejudice (1995), Jane Austen’s Emma (1996) and Harry Potter and the Philosopher’s Stone (2001).